rickellis/BlogFu/README.md

 }
 ```

 **Note:** The index of each object must correspond to the file name of your blog posts (without the file extension).
-In the example above, the blog post file are named `first-post.md`, `another-post.md`, and `third-post.md`.
+In the example above, the blog post files are named `first-post.md`, `another-post.md`, and `third-post.md`.

 If you need additional metadata you can add it to the JSON object and it will be available both in the `getEntry()` function and the `getTitles()` function described in the API section below.